thorbenbaerentson/blender_extension_template/README.md

 - interact with Blender UI
 - divide code into separate modules and utilize them

-__init__.py contains further information on the topics above.
+'__init__.py' contains further information on the topics above.

 # Usage
-Write your code in separate files.
-Best pratice is to put operators, menus, views etc. everything that needs a register and unregister function into its own file.
-Then the modules can be initialized from __init__.py by adding the module to the 'modulesNames' array (have a look at the example).
+Place your code in separate files.
+Best pratice is to put operators, menus, views etc. everything that needs a register and unregister function into its own file and let '__init__.py' initialize the modules by adding the module to the 'modulesNames' array inside '__init__.py'.

 Usually you can remove the lines:
 ```python
 dir_path = os.path.dirname(os.path.realpath(__file__))
 sys.path.insert(0, dir_path)
 ```
 These lines add your extension folder to the path.
 This is necessary if you´re using source files in your project, that are not registered with Blender.
-In order for Blender to find these files thy need to be in the path.
+In order for Blender to find these files thy need to be on the path.

 # Tips
 ## Development extras